Need an immediate update on flows, water quality, hatches, fly suggestions?

 FLIES: Hares Ear, Pheasant Tails, Zebra midges, Ice cream cones, Balanced leeches, Thin mints, Slump busters, Callibaetis nymphs, Scuds, Soft hackled jigged nymphs, streamers.

-CONDITIONS: The East lake is finally open.
-Fish are taking small streamers strip from the bank, suspended chironomids and balanced leeches, and slow stripped scuds and callibaetis nymphs.
+CONDITIONS: The East and West lake’s are fishing great!.
+Fish are taking small streamers stripped from the bank, suspended chironomids and balanced leeches, and slow stripped scuds and callibaetis nymphs.

-FLIES: midge pupa, scuds, hares ear, pheasant tails, red analids, backswimmers and streamers
+FLIES: midge pupa, scuds, hares ear, pheasant tails, red analids, backswimmers, callibaetis nymphs, and streamers

 Upper & Lower Sunshine Reservoirs